OSAP for under-represented learners

-Federal government funding for First Nation and eligible Inuit students enrolled in eligible postsecondary programs.
-Contact your local band office or Inuit designated organization for information.
+Federal government funding for First Nations students enrolled in eligible postsecondary programs.
+Contact your local band office for information.

-Funding from the Métis Nation of Ontario for Métis students who are enrolled in postsecondary education.
+Funding from the Métis Nation of Ontario for Métis students who are enrolled in postsecondary education at eligible participating institutions.
 Apply for this funding through the Financial Aid Office, Indigenous student liaison centre or student support services at your college or university.

 Current and former individuals in Extended Society Care (previously known as Crown wards)

 Individuals who were in Extended Society Care, and other youth 21 to 24 years old who left the care of a Children’s Aid Society may be eligible for a Living and Learning Grant.
 This grant provides additional funds above the regular full-time OSAP aid limits.